Tverskaya Street: Middle Ages to 18th century

 During the imperial period, the importance of the thoroughfare was highlighted by the fact that it was through this street that the tsars arrived from the Northern capital to stay at their Kremlin residence.
 Several triumphal arches were constructed to commemorate coronation ceremonies.
-In 1792, the Tverskaya Square was laid out before the residence of the governor of Moscow as a staging ground for mass processions and parades.
+In 1792, the Tverskaya Square was laid out before the official residence of the governor of Moscow as a staging ground for mass processions and parades.
 In 1947, the square was decorated with an equestrian statue of Prince Yury Dolgoruky, founder of Moscow.

 19th century

 During Pushkin's time, the Tverskaya was lined with five churches.
 The poet wove his impressions from the street into the following stanza of Eugene Onegin:

 Towards the end of the 19th century, the street was reconstructed, with stately neoclassical mansions giving way to grandiose commercial buildings in an eclectic mixture of historical styles.
 A characteristic edifice of the time is the eclectic Hotel National, Moscow (1901-1903), whose interior is a landmark of Russian Art Nouveau.
 In 1888 the actor, theatre director and founder of the Moscow Art Theatre, Constantin Stanislavski, rented the Ginzburg House on the street and had it converted into a luxurious clubhouse with its own large stage and several exhibition rooms, in order to house his newly formed Society of Art and Literature.
 The Society gave its last performance there on 3 January 1891 and the building burnt down on the night of January 10.